RCIC-UCI-Public/website-rcic/docs/source/help/tickets.rst

 :DO:
   * Please try to submit using your @uci.edu email address.
   * Have a descriptive subject line.
-  * :red:`For any problem always provide your UCINetID`.
+  * :red:`For any problem always provide your UCInetID`.
-    Remember, not everyone uses `UCINetID@uci.edu`
+    Remember, not everyone uses `UCInetID@uci.edu`
   * Be specific and provide only relevant essential factual information about a problem (see following sections for details).
   * Be reasonable and polite.
 We know when something goes wrong, it's very stressful.
 It's stressful for us, too.